ad-auroram/Big-Data/instructions/Running_Unit_Tests.md

 ## Running all test suites

 *   You may run the unit tests through PyCharm or the shell.
-*   To execute the tests from your shell, run `src/run_tests.py`.
+*   To execute the tests from your shell, first `cd src` then run `python run_tests.py`.
 This script is a convenient way to execute all of the tests in one go.
 It produces a lot of output:

 ```
+$ cd src
-$ python src/run_tests.py
+$ python run_tests.py
 test_50_states (tests.test_area_titles.TestAreaTitles.test_50_states)
 The areas dictionary contains FIPS codes representing all 50 states ...
 ERROR
 test_dictionary_length (tests.test_area_titles.TestAreaTitles.test_dictionary_length)